suhuf/THM_Write-/Writeups/Carnage.md

 **What is the version of the webserver from the previous question?**

-We can quickly grab the php version too while we are still on this steam's info pane:
+We can quickly grab the PHP version too while we are still on this stream's info pane:

 <img width="646" height="336" alt="image" src="https://github.com/user-attachments/assets/dce83064-425e-4829-a13d-adb9e3e22a08" />

 Our answer to that question should be: **PHP/7.2.34**

+## Initial and Following Compromise

 **Malicious files were downloaded to the victim host from multiple domains.
 What were the three domains involved with this activity?**

-_*Sidetrack Note for this question and the following questions we are asked extensively about the domain names, you can add a custom collumn Like i did in my walkthrough like this: Choose a column you dont want, in my case it was size:
+_*Sidetrack Note for the following questions: In the following questions, we are asked extensively about the domain names.
+You can add a custom column similarly to the one I did in my walkthrough to display the domain/server names: Choose a column you don't want, in my case, it was size:

-Right click and select edit collumn -> then make the collumn tilte as server name and set the fields as:
+Right click and select edit Column, then make the column title as server name and set the fields as:

 **tls.handshake.extensions_server_name**

-it should look like this_:
+It should look like this_:

 <img width="1900" height="51" alt="image" src="https://github.com/user-attachments/assets/dc97f4d6-357e-464e-a859-64cf1268c40e" />

 _Then press Ok and you should be set 👍_

+**Malicious files were downloaded to the victim host from multiple domains.
+What were the three domains involved with this activity?**

-This question took a lot of trial and error without checking the hint, I personally believe they should have included the fact that these requests are SSL (HTTPS) in the question itself rather than the hint.
+This question took a lot of trial and error without checking the hint.
+I believe they should have included the fact that these requests are SSL (HTTPS) in the question itself rather than the hint.
 Let's check the hint quickly to save time:

 <img width="366" height="265" alt="image" src="https://github.com/user-attachments/assets/1eba4c5c-ecb5-43a4-a7af-d3c580af91fc" />

 Ok, so now we know we are specifically only supposed to be looking for HTTPS traffic.
-We can set that filter on wireshark:
+We can set that filter on Wireshark:

-*Note that the filter for this is not _HTTPS_ on wireshark but _TLS_ for some reason.
+*Note that the filter for this is not _HTTPS_ on Wireshark but _TLS_ for some reason.

 <img width="1567" height="478" alt="image" src="https://github.com/user-attachments/assets/333033e2-7c1f-4bc9-9801-663f6e1f8504" />

-There is a total of over 10k packets, even when filtering for TLS, this is due to numerous reasons such as Microsoft telemetry being sent via the HTTPS protocol.
+There is a total of over 10k packets, even when filtering for TLS; this is due to numerous reasons, such as Microsoft telemetry being sent via the HTTPS protocol.

-Looking back at the hint, we find that they also provided a time frame, lets set up a filter for this time frame:
+Looking back at the hint, we find that they also provided a time frame.
+Let's set up a filter for this time frame:

 ((tls) && (ip.src == 10.9.23.102) )&& (frame.time_utc >= "2021-09-24 16:45:11.00Z") && (frame.time_utc <= "2021-09-24 16:45:31.0Z")